 Contributing

 Before opening an issue, please search existing issues to avoid duplicates.
-If there is not an existing issue, please open open and provide as much detail as possible.
+If an issue exists, you can add a comment with additional details and/or upvote (👍) the issue.
+If there is not an existing issue, please open one and provide as much detail as possible.

 • For feature requests or documentation improvements, please describe your suggestion clearly.